dainn67/Android/broadcast_receiver/readme.md

 ## NOTE:

 - dynamic_br folder is a project, in which a dynamic broadcast receiver is created to listen to change in Wifi connection
+- custom_br folder is a project, in which a broadcast receiver is created to send data to local br and receive back
+- explicit_br folder is a project with a explicit broadcast receiver using an intent to send the data directly to the br, action key is not required.
+Explicit br can also be used to send data among multiple projects as shown in the code

-- download the folder, change to src and replace your src folder to run
+-> download the folder, change to src and replace your src folder to run